libp2p/specs/protocol-select/README.md

   negligible.

 * _Why not two messages, e.g. `Offer` and `Use`?_

+  Differentiating the two roles of an endpoint offering a list of protocols and an endpoint accepting a protocol at the type level through an `Offer` and a `Use` message would increase type safety.
+At the same time, as described in the [Basic Flow section](#basic-flow) whether there is a clear cut between the two roles depends on the context.
+Thus, to reduce complexity a single message type is used.

 * _Why did you use proto2 and not proto3?_
 * _Why not include Protocol IDs from the start_?